Quasi-compact group schemes, Hopf sheaves, and their representations: The category as a category of sheaves

-Similarly, we define the category $HQ\sAmod$ of \emph{homogeneous quasi-coherent sheaves of $\mathcal O_A$--modules} as the full subcategory of $Q\sAmod$ with objects the homogeneous, quasi-coherent sheaves on $A$, and the category $HQ\sAalg= \sAalg\cap HQ\sAmod$ of \emph{homogeneous quasi-coherent sheaves of $\mathcal O_A$--algebras}.
+\begin{defn} We define $\hsAmod$, \emph{the category of homogeneous sheaves on $A$}, as the full subcategory of $\sAmod$ with objects the homogeneous sheaves on $A$.
+Similarly, we define the category $Q\hsAmod$ of \emph{homogeneous quasi-coherent sheaves of $\mathcal O_A$--modules} as the full subcategory of $Q\sAmod$ with objects the homogeneous, quasi-coherent sheaves on $A$, and $C_{lf}\hsAmod\subset Q\hsAmod$ the full subcategory of locally free, homogeneous, sheaves of finite rank.
+We denote $Q\hsAalg$ the category of \emph{homogeneous quasi-coherent sheaves of $\mathcal O_A$--algebras}.